persamplex/Tasker/README.md

 ```
 ![Output](https://s6.uupload.ir/files/capture_m4s.png)

-now we have the our file python code name on the first of the outputs
+Now, the output includes the name of your Python file at the beginning.

 #### **timer**
 ```python